santigarcor/laratrust/docs/usage/middleware.rst

     'middleware' => ['permission:edit-post|edit-user,require_all']
     // $user->can(['edit-post', 'edit-user'], true);

-For more complex situations use ``ability`` middleware which accepts 3 parameters: roles, permissions, validate_all:
+For more complex situations use ``ability`` middleware which accepts 3 parameters; roles, permissions and options:

 .. code-block:: php